Legal Writing Faculty

 Associate Professor of Lawyering Skills

-Professor Dickson joined the faculty on a full-time basis in 2001.
+Professor Janet Dickson joined the faculty on a full-time basis in 2001.
 Since that time, Professor Dickson has presented at Legal Writing conferences regionally, nationally, and internationally.
-Her topics have consistently been student-focused, including topics such as teaching to students with ADD, effective student conferencing, and teaching to millennials.
-Professor Dickson has also presented to international audiences in Kenya, South Africa, and Turkey.
+Her topics have consistently been student-focused, including topics such as teaching to students with ADD, effective student conferencing, teaching to millennials, and professionalism in the practice of law.
+Professor Dickson has also presented to international audiences in Kenya, South Africa, Turkey, and Morocco.

-As the faculty advisor to the student organization, Global Brigades, Professor Dickson has accompanied groups of students to Costa Rica, Panama, and Honduras for week-long service trips.
-Additionally, Professor Dickson has served on the initial board of directors for APPEAL, an international organizations developed to support the teaching of legal writing and the exchange of information among U.S. and African academics.
+Having been the faculty advisor to the student organization, Global Brigades, Professor Dickson accompanied groups of students to Costa Rica, Panama, and Honduras for week-long service trips.
+Additionally, Professor Dickson has served on the initial board of directors for APPEAL, an international organization developed to support the teaching of legal writing and the exchange of information among U.S. and African academics.

 Associate Professor of Lawyering Skills